2.png

 When a formal request or referral is made, we first listen to what is most important to you and then we provide you with an assessment and appropriate options from which to choose so that care can begin.
 Home Hospice provides a free evaluation visit for anyone considering hospice care.

-What kinds of supports are available for the family and other caregivers?
+What kind of support is available for the family and other caregivers?

 Home Hospice recognizes that loved ones have their own special support needs.
+They may need information, resources, instruction, guidance, support, or just a friendly hug and a listening ear.
 Our staff will learn about the patient and the needs of family members and will work to help in a variety of ways.

 Will medications prevent me from talking with my family or even enjoying life?